 Outbuildings.
 Check garages, storage sheds and outbuildings.
 Now is a good time to remove or safely store anything that might attract a bear, including bird seed, pet food and livestock feed.

 Vacation Homes.
 Lock all ground floor and bear-accessible windows and doors.
 Bear-accessible means any windows, doors or sliding glass doors that bears could reach by climbing up a convenient tree, staircase or support post that leads to a second-floor deck.
-Consider installing an electric fence for extra protection.
+Installing an electric fence will provide extra protection.

 Campers and RVS can make attractive winter homes for bears; if you’ve left windows or doors open even a crack to air them out, bears can easily let themselves in.
 Thoroughly clean, paying special attention to vents.
 Remove all food and anything with an odor and avoid using fruit or vanilla-scented air fresheners.
 Bears don’t know they’re not good to eat.
 If your RV or camper is parked outside for the winter, consider protecting it with an electric fence, or unwelcome mats.